rynoschni/hyb-imm-12-2020/lectures/week2/day2/RPG_GAME.md

 # RPG Game Details

-Take version 1 of the RPG game and rewrite it using objects.
+Take the starter code of the RPG game and rewrite it using objects.

 > In this simple RPG game, the hero fights the goblin.
 > The hero has the options to: